 courtesy of theflyingrobby

-Seebeck’s theory of periodicity pitch was not acknowledged by Ohm and in 1843 Ohm postulated his acoustic phase law which argued that similar to a Fourier series, the human ear does a real time spectral analysis where the frequency of the lowest component determines the pitch while the upper harmonics determine the timbre.
-Ohm’s law of hearing is a statement of the fact that the perception of the tone of a sound is a function of the amplitudes of the harmonics and not of the phase relationships between them.
-The perceived quality of the sound depends only on the power of its spectrum and was independent of the phase angles of its frequency components.
-2 Figure 4b is an introduction to Fourier series and additive synthesis (see chapter 2 harmonic partials).
+In 1843, Ohm formulated his law of hearing, which held that the human ear can be modeled as performing a spectral analysis, decomposing a complex tone into its sinusoidal components, where the frequency of the lowest component determines the pitch while the upper harmonics determine the timbre.
+In modern terms, Ohm’s law of hearing states that the perception of the tone of a sound is a function of the amplitudes of the harmonics and not of the phase relationships between them.
+This means timbre is determined by which harmonics are present and how loud each one is, not by when each harmonic starts.
+2 Figure 4b is an introduction to Fourier series and additive synthesis, techniques for building up complex tones from simple sinusoidal components (see Chapter 2: Harmonic Partials).

 Fig. 4b